Accounting

 ACCT 812 Advanced Federal Taxation (Units: 3)

 Prerequisites: Restricted to either graduate Business students with ACCT 811; or SF State Scholars Accounting and Certificate in Accounting students.
-Graduate students in other majors permitted with the consent of the Faculty Director of Graduate Programs.
+Graduate students in other majors permitted with the permission of the Faculty Director of Graduate Programs.

 ACCT 814 Seminar in Accounting Data Analytics (Units: 3)

-ACCT 818 Accounting Ethics (Units: 3)
+ACCT 818 Advanced Accounting Ethics (Units: 3)

 ACCT 823 Advanced Topics in Not-for-Profit Accounting (Units: 3)

 Prerequisites: Restricted to graduate Business, SF State Scholars Accounting, and Certificate in Accounting students; ACCT 800 or equivalent.
-Graduate students in other majors permitted with the consent of the Faculty Director of Graduate Programs.
+Graduate students in other majors permitted with the permission of the Faculty Director of Graduate Programs.

 ACCT 831 Financial Statement Analysis (Units: 3)